sebo-b/warp/README.md

 $ docker run --add-host=warp-demo-wsgi:${WARP_DEMO_WSGI_IP} --mount type=bind,source="$(pwd)"/res/nginx.conf,target=/etc/nginx/conf.d/default.conf,readonly -d -p 127.0.0.1:8080:80 nginx
 ```

-After that open http://127.0.0.1:8080 in your browser and login as `admin` with password `noneshallpass`.
+After that, open http://127.0.0.1:8080 in your browser and log in as `admin` with password `noneshallpass`.

 ## Production environment

-For the production envirnoment I recommend to run Nginx and PostgreSQL on a separate VMs.
-Then (even multiple) WARP image can be simply started via docker and rev-proxed from nginx.
+For the production envirnoment, I recommend running Nginx and PostgreSQL on separate VMs.
+Then (even multiple) WARP image can be simply started via Docker and rev-proxed from Nginx.

-Each configuration parameter (check config.py) can be passed via envirnoment as `WARP_varname`.
+Each configuration parameter (check config.py) can be passed via the envirnoment as `WARP_varname`.

 ### SECRET_KEY